splunk/public-o11y-docs/apm/apm-spans-traces/service-map.rst

 #.
 Log into Splunk Observability Cloud.
 #.
 Select :guilabel:`APM` in the navigation bar.
 #.
 Select :guilabel:`Service Map` on the APM landing page.
 The service map view opens, with the service map in the center.
+#.
+(Optional) Select :guilabel:`Switch to Classic Service Map` to see the old service map view.

 Using the service map, you can do the following: